 It all happens so fast.
-If you remember, we ended last week with everything suspended: Criss on the side of the Chrysler Building, David upside down, handcuffed and straitjacketed, in a shark-infested tank.
+If you remember, we ended last week with everything suspended: Criss on the side of the Chrysler Building, David upside down, handcuffed in a shark tank.
 But the crowd has now turned back to me, wide-eyed and slack-jawed, to hear the rest of my story on how to write numbers.

-Criss jumps down and slaps a spectator’s head under a guillotine!
+Desperate to wrest back the crowd’s attention, Criss jumps down and slaps a spectator’s head under a guillotine!
 David nails his own hand to a door with an icepick!
-Both so desperate to wrest back the crowd’s attention!
 But to no avail (maybe a little avail, but not much), because I just keep pouring it on!

 use words for numbers at the beginning of a sentence, including a date: